-To highlight this simple, but so often overlooked, advice, ANS doctors and their patient Ann Thompson, are speaking out.
+To highlight this simple, but so often overlooked, advice, Altair Health doctors and their patient Ann Thompson, are speaking out.

 Thompson, an assistant nurse manager in a New Jersey hospital emergency room, listened to patients nearly every day for the past 40 years … but she didn’t listen to her own symptoms.

 Generally healthy, Thompson suddenly began experiencing what felt like a headache and a toothache.
 Then, when she was driving, she lost vision in her left eye for a few seconds.
 Several days later, the same thing happened.
 At work, she noticed flashing white lights in her eye.
 Thompson meant to call the doctor, but didn’t.

 Two days later, she felt tingling in her hand and began dropping things.
 She knew something was wrong, but refused to admit it.